We are seeking to recruit 2x experienced senior wellbeing practitioners to join the Tower Hamlets Education Wellbeing Service (THEWS).

 3. Giving timely advice to school and college staff, and liaising with external specialist services, to help CYP to get the right support and stay in education.

 The role involves delivering all three MHST functions.
-The role involves providing clinical supervision to practitioners within the team, holding a small caseload of clinical work (based on the postholder's training and interests), acting as a senior link supporting school leads to develop their whole school approach to wellbeing, project work, and other tasks as required.
+The role involves providing clinical supervision to practitioners within the team, holding a small caseload of clinical work (based on the postholder’s training and interests), acting as a senior link supporting school leads to develop their whole school approach to wellbeing, project work, other tasks as/when required.

 Our mission is to make a positive difference to people's lives by improving the quality of life for all we serve.
 Our values are: We Care, We Respect, We are Inclusive – so we are looking for people who live and breathe these qualities when supporting service users and carers, and in their relationships with colleagues in the Trust and our partner organisations.